Joomlax/5G-AUSF-UE-Authentication/README.md

 # 5G-AUSF-UE-Authentication

 A controller module for the newest technology 5G named as AUSF / NAUSF.
-This repository is the part of the my internship at Havelsan.
+This repository is the part of my internship at Havelsan.